 The New Orleans Saints have had a vast amount of success in the NFL.
 Coached by Sean Payton, the Saints play in the NFC South.
 The headlining player is quarterback Drew Brees.
 The Saints have won the NFC South three straight seasons and will most likely take it again in 2020.
 The franchise won Super Bowl XLIV in 2009.

 Is sports betting legal in Louisiana?

-Yes, sports betting is legal in Louisiana.
-A vote from state residents passed in November of 2020.
+Yes, sports betting is legal and live in Louisiana.
+A vote from state residents passed the industry in November of 2020.
 55 of 64 Louisiana parishes approved sports betting.
 However, the Louisiana legislature didn’t need a majority to enact sports betting in the state.

 What is the legal betting age in Louisiana?

-The legal sports betting age in the state of Louisiana will be 21 years of age when the gambling form launches.
+The legal sports betting age in the state of Louisiana is 21 years of age.

 Can you bet on college sports in Louisiana?

 Yes, you can bet on college sports in LA.